 - Delivery services for cannabis is prohibited.

-Looking for more info on Greenline POS?
-Check out our article: learn more about provincial cannabis compliance here.
-You can also take a look at our features, book a demo session or free one-hour consultation with our cannabis retail experts today!
+You can also take a look at our features, including our one-click compliance reporting tool.
+Book a demo session or free one-hour consultation with our cannabis retail experts today!
 We are always ready to answer any questions you may have.